The latest and greatest garden and interior trends

 This not only affects the way we experience the outside environments, but also the inside.
 Interior design can be adjusted based on the summer feel.
-For example, by adding light colours to your interior as well as flowers, you create a completely different atmosphere.
+For example, by adding light colours to your interior as well as flowers in rectangular planters, you create a completely different atmosphere.
 In this article, we will dive into the latest trends that get you ready for summer.

 Chilling underneath a palm tree

 Dreaming away about a beach in Spain or Portugal?
 Think twice!
 There are over 130 species of palm trees that can live outside the tropical and Mediterranean climate.
 This gives room for you to enjoy a palm tree in your garden.
 Next to that, you can also keep them inside for the whole year-round.
 Make sure you place the tree in a pot, as they tend to influence the soil in your garden.